Emina Ilhamy: Early life

 Princess Emina Ilhamy was born on 24 May 1858 in Constantinople (now Istanbul).
-She was the eldest daughter of Lieutenant General Prince Ibrahim Ilhami Pasha and his consort Nasrin Qadin (died 1871).
+She was the eldest daughter of Prince Ibrahim Ilhami Pasha and his consort Nasrin Qadin (died 1871).
 She had two sisters, Princess Zeynab Ilhamy and Princess Tevhide Ilhamy.
 Princess Zeynab married Mahmud Hamdi Pasha, fifth son of Isma'il Pasha and Jihan Shah Qadin.
 She was the granddaughter of Abbas I and Mahivech Hanim.

 Marriage

 Princess Emina married her father's cousin, Tewfik Pasha, the son of Egypt's Khedive, Isma'il the Magnificent, on Thursday 16 January 1873.
 In celebration of the event, Khedive Isma'il held a reception at al-Hilmiyya Palace attended by Tewfik, several ministers of state, and the leading religious dignitaries.
 Poetry was composed and recited for the occasion by al-Sayyid Ali Abu al-Nasr, and Muhammad Qadri Bey.

-Emina and Tewfik had five children together; Prince Abbas Hilmi Pasha, born in 1874; Prince Mohammed Ali Tewfik Pasha, born in 1875; Princess Nazli Hanim, born in 1877; Princess Fakhr un-nisa Khadija Hanim, born in 1880; and Princess Nimatullah Hanim, born in 1882.
+Emina and Tewfik had five children together; Prince Abbas Hilmi Pasha, born in 1874; Prince Mohammed Ali Tewfik Pasha, born in 1875; Princess Nazli Hanim, born in 1877; Princess Khadija Hanim, born in 1880; and Princess Nimetullah Hanim, born in 1882.

 After Tewfik's accession to the Egyptian throne in 1879, Emina took a more prominent public role than previous women in the khedival family.
 Tewfik abandoned the ruling tradition of slave concubinage and polygyny by taking Emina as his sole consort.
 He became Egypt's first monogamous ruler.
 Emina was referred to in the Arabic press as "the Wife of Khedive" (Haram al-Khidiwi), and in French and English as the vice-reine, khédiveh, or "khediva."
 With the death of Tewfik's mother, and paternal grandmother in 1884 and 1886, she became the senior woman in the khedival household.

 As Khediva, she regularly received the wives and daughters of European diplomats and visitors.
 Her presence at official events was mentioned regularly.
 When present at state events, Emina and her entourage would sit behind a screen.
 On holidays, she would receive the greetings of female guests personally, while those of the male guests were conveyed to her by her chief eunuch.
 The press usually discreetly avoided mentioning her name.